eriktorsner/wp-bootstrap/README.md

  - **standard** Fetches plugins from the official WordPress repository.
  - **local** A list of plugins in your local project folder.
 Plugins are expected to be located in folder projectroot/wp-content/plugins/.
 Local plugins are symlink'ed into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json
  - **localcopy** A list of plugins in your local project folder.
 Plugins are expected to be located in folder projectroot/wp-content/plugins/. localcopy plugins are copied into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json.
-Some poorly written themes and plugins requires to be located in the correct WordPress folder, but consider it as a last option
+Some poorly written themes and plugins requires to be located in the correct WordPress folder, but consider it as a last option, use "local" whenever possible.

 ### Section: themes
 Similar to the plugins section but for themes.